-- Using the 2nd paint chip cut a small strips to go on the top of the clothes pins.
+- Using the 2nd paint chip, cut small strips to go on the top of the clothespins.

 - Tape them down.

-“Brown Bear Brown Bear” by Bill Martin Jr. and Eric Carle is a classic, it is genius in it’s simplicity.
-So often we think things have to have fancy bells and whistles to keep toddlers and preschoolers interested and this book proves us wrong yet again.
+“Brown Bear Brown Bear” by Bill Martin Jr. and Eric Carle is a classic, it is genius in its simplicity.
+So often we think things have to have fancy bells and whistles to keep toddlers and preschoolers interested.
+This book proves us wrong yet again.
 I haven’t met a child who hasn’t responded well to this book about colors and animals!

 “Lemons Are Not Red” by Laura Vaccaro Seeger is a clever book each page offers a sneak peek at what it next, which my son thought was genius and I have to agree.
 Soon my son was making his own predictions about what object would be revealed when we turned the page.
 The book offered so many chances for me to step in and ask my son questions about what we were reading without stalling the momentum of the book.